PDAF/PDAF/README.md

 The directory testsuite/ contains another set of example implementations.
 This is more for 'internal use'.
 We use these implementations to validate PDAF.
-- dummymodel_1D
-  This is here the example implementation in which PDAF is fully connected to a model.
 The model is trivial: At each time step simply the time step size is added to the state vector.
 In this example all available filters are implemented.
-- offline_1D
-  This example shows the usage of PDAF as an offline tool.
-In the offline configuration one computes manually the ensemble integrations and supplies this information to PDAF through files.
-This example does not use files, but generates dummy-information in the code.

-1. To build the examples follow steps 1 and 2 from above.
-Subsequently cd to testsuite/src.

-2. executing 'make' will show you the possible options for building.

-The executable will be available in the directory testsuite/bin/ after bulding.
-You don't need to build the PDAF library manually as described before.
-This is also part of the compile process for the example cases of the test suite.

-The test cases can also be run as pure forward models.
-For the, one has to remove the preprocessor definition 'USE_PDAF' from the include file for the make process.

 ## Verifying your installation

 The tutorial implementations can be verified as follows:

+You can run the script
-In the main tutorial directory you can run the script runtests.sh.
+**runtests.sh** in the main tutorial directory **tutorial**.

 This script will compile and run all tutorial implementations.
-Afterwards the outputs at the final time step are checked against reference outputs from the directory verification.
+Afterwards the outputs at the final time step are checked against reference outputs from the directory verification using a Python script.
 You can also compare the output files like out.online_2D_parallelmodel with reference files.
 (Note: The script runtests.sh uses the generic compile definitions for Linux with the gfotran compiler.
 For other systems, you might need to change the settings for the make definitions files).